Nuovalo/website/_pages/team.md

 feature_row_richard:
   - image_path: /assets/images/team/nuovalo-modern-tontine-richard-fullmer.png #nuovalo-team-rf.png
     alt: #"Richard Fullmer"
-    title: "Managing Partner"
+    title: "Richard Fullmer, Managing Partner and Chief Executive"
-    excerpt: "After a long career in insurance and asset management, Richard founded [**Nuova Longevità Research**](https://www.nuovalongevita.com/) and helped pioneer the Modern Tontine mechanism in collaboration with fellow researchers Michael Sabin and Jonathan Forman.
+    excerpt: "After a long career in insurance and asset management, Richard founded [**Nuova Longevità Research**](https://www.nuovalongevita.com/) and helped pioneer the field of Modern Tontine Finance in collaboration with fellow researchers Michael Sabin and Jonathan Forman.
 After producing several publications on the subject, Richard assembled the Nuovalo team to make modern tontines a practical alternative to conventional pensions and portfolio drawdown approaches."
     url: "https://www.linkedin.com/in/richard-fullmer-b4b00a2/"
     btn_class: "btn--primary"
     btn_label: "Richard Fullmer"

 feature_row_tyron:
   - image_path: /assets/images/team/nuovalo-modern-tontine-tyron-fouche.png
     alt: #"Tyron Fouche"
-    title: "Advisor"
+    title: "Tyron Fouche, Advisor"
     excerpt: "As a Fellow actuary and past founder of Nobuntu - a B2C tontine venture in South Africa and a Techstars accelerator graduate - Tyron is a passionate entrepreneur with a taste for solving complex problematics.
 His role is to foster the EMEA business operations and Nuovalo's development"
     url: "https://www.linkedin.com/in/tyron-fouche-a2a12a40/"
     btn_class: "btn--primary"